-If students are not able to complete all Honors courses, they will need to contact their academic advisor to plan the remainder of their General Education requirements.
+If students are not able to complete all Honors courses, they will need to contact their academic advisor and the Honors Office to plan the remainder of their General Education requirements.

 Fall 2014 and Fall 2015 Cohorts Students in the earlier cohorts (Fall 2014 and Fall 2015) may elect to apply this policy to any remaining General Education requirements that have not yet been fulfilled.
 These students should notify their academic advisor and complete the form below if they wish to substitute the Honors courses for any remaining General Education requirements.

 Note: Academic records will not reflect completion of the General Education requirements until after final grades have been posted for the Capstone course and academic advisors have updated each student's Degree Audit.

 The first- year fall course is HNRS-200 (Honors Inquiry I), Climate Change: Science, Politics, and Policy.
 This is a four (4) credit course which has a lab component.